WolfieJava/GuideBot/README.md

 # Welcome
-**Welcome to the main branch for the bot GuideBot!
-This branch doesn't have much Features, i suggest go to another Kind of branch!**
+**Welcome to the Fifth branch for the bot GuideBot!
+This branch is all about Setgame and Announcement Command!**

 ## Installation